BoomBidiBuyBuy/telegram-agent-mcp/README.md

 uv run --env-file .env src/main.py
 ```

-The agent will automatically connect to the MCP server specified in your `.env` file.
+The agent will automatically connect to the MCP server specified in your `.env` or `mcp-servers.json`.

 ## Usage